France announces military withdrawal from Mali | DW | 17.02.2022

 France and its European partners in the fight against Islamist insurgents in Mali, as well as Canada, said they would begin a coordinated withdrawal of military resources, a joint statement said on Thursday.

-Relations have deteriorated between Paris and Bamako since Mali's military leaders reneged on an agreement to hold elections in February, proposing instead to retain power until 2025.
+Relations have deteriorated between Paris and Bamako since Mali's military leaders reneged on an agreement to hold elections in February.
+They instead proposed retaining power until 2025.

 The statement was issued by countries deploying troops alongside France's Barkhane counter-terrorism force, which includes Canada, and the Takuba mission, which includes some 14 European nations.